Nine FAQs on exhibitions.

 1. Why should I take part in an exhibition?

-Exhibitions can be a valuable way of meeting many key prospects in a short space of time.
-Providing you choose the right show and plan carefully, you could lay the foundations for profitable growth in contacts and eventual sales.
+Exhibitions can be a valuable way of meeting many valuable prospects in one place and in a short space of time.
+Providing you choose the right show and plan carefully, you could lay the foundations for profitable growth in contacts and sales.

 Apart from making contacts there are other valuable benefits:

-- It raises your prestige and image to be seen at major venues like the NEC or Olympia.
-You have arrived.
+- It raises your profile and improves your reputation to be seen at major venues like the NEC or Olympia;

-- Your staff can help man the stand and also give them a chance to check out your competition.
+- Your team can help staff the stand and they get a chance to meet customers face-to-face as well as checking out your competition;

-- You may have the opportunity to meet foreign buyers and to look for agents here and abroad.
+- You may have the opportunity to meet overseas buyers and to look for agents here and abroad.

 2. What is taking a stand at a trade show, a county show or a national exhibition likely to cost?

-Major venues in the UK will cost a minimum of £1,500 for a small shell stand (the bare frame, fascia name board and flooring).
-County or agricultural shows will cost much less.
+Major venues in the UK typically charge £300-£350 per square metre, so even a small stand is like to cost around £3,000.
+That said, there's always room for negotiation and you could well get a sizeable discount if you book at the last minute.
+This would give you a small shell stand (the bare frame, fascia name board and flooring).
+County or agricultural shows cost much less.
 The former will attract several hundred thousand people, the latter maybe only 5,000.

-- Extras like lighting, power points and a muslin ceiling to cover the wiring can be extortionate.
-Take chairs, a desk, a coat rack, pot plants, display boards etc with you as hiring them can add noughts to your budget.
+- Extras include lighting, power points and furniture.
+Take your own chairs, tables, pot plants, display boards etc with you as hiring them can be pricey.

-- Some venues will prevent you doing wiring or erection without using their contracted union labour.
-If you have a self-erect stand you can just rent the space.
+- Some venues will prevent you doing wiring or stand building without using their contracted union labour.
+If you have a self-build stand you can just rent the space.

-- Graphics - large photos dry mounted and text panels may amount to £50 each.
+- Graphics - large photos dry mounted and text panels cost about £50 each.

-- New sales literature may need to be organised.
+- New sales literature may need to be printed.

-- You may want to run competitions or draws to encourage visitors to stop.
+- You may want to run competitions to encourage visitors to stop.

-- Accommodation (which can be expensive near venues like the NEC).
+- Accommodation can be expensive near big venues.
 Book early and be prepared to travel some distance.

 - Staff time and training, including setting up the stand and breaking it down after the show.